moiz-mansoori/GIAIC-Quater3-Python-AI-Project/readme.md

 3. **Password Strength Meter** - A secure and interactive web app that analyzes password strength, provides feedback, and generates strong passwords.

 4. **Library Manager** - A command-line personal library manager that allows users to manage their book collection, track reading progress, and view library statistics.

+5. **SecureVault – Secure Data Encryption System** -The application enables users to securely encrypt, store, and retrieve sensitive information using custom passkeys, all through an intuitive and user-friendly web interface.

 ---